DeustoDatacom/BDAP/datavis.md

 ::: notes

 The choice of which attributes/variables to encode with position is the most central choice in visual encoding.

+The combination of these elements of visual language has generated commonly used ways, or idioms, to represent certain types of data (i.e. line graphs for time-dependent unique variables).

 However, sometimes the "classical" or pre-set ways or conventions to represent information will not be the most effective (e.g. line graphs for time progression).
 In that case,